Jax's Gift

 An Honour & A Privilege

-It is an honour and a privilege to serve God, whether as a leader or a follower, and indeed, all leaders are followers.
+It is an honour and a privilege to serve God, whether as a leader or a follower, and all leaders are followers, and Jax's gift was to deepen my faith and strengthen my resolve, reminding me that I had built my foundations and house on Rock.

-When we die to ourselves we receive the greatest gift, both on this lifetime and the next, as we are filled to overflowing with the goodness of God.
+When we die to ourselves and live for God, we receive the greatest gift, both in this lifetime and the next, as we are filled to overflowing with His goodness and the might of His Presence.

-Serving God, walking in faith and bearing witness to His mighty power is experiential, it is not something that can be explained, it must be felt to be understood.
+Serving God, walking in faith and bearing witness to His Majesty is experiential, it is not something that can be explained, it must be felt to be understood.

-For those of us who are called to be leaders, and those who are leaders in training, let us humble ourselves before God, walking in the way He has called us, God will not disappoint us and He walk beside and go before us wherever we go.
+For those of us who are called to be leaders, and those who are leaders in training, let us humble ourselves before God, walking in the way He has called us, for God will not disappoint and He will walk beside us and go before us wherever we go, all the days of our lives.

 A Rocky Start

-I named the dog I rescued Rocky, because whilst he had a rocky start, God lead him to safety, God is the Rock and He lead me back to a powerful contact through him, who offered a safe haven for the night and who I'm hopeful will become a part of my Lighthouse Family.
+I named the dog I rescued Rocky, because whilst he had a rocky start, God lead him to safety, God is the Rock and He lead me back and to beautiful contacts, who offered a safe haven for the night, who facilitated his rescue and who offered their hearts and home to help.

 Once I had sent out all my messages to everyone I knew in my phone contacts and followed up all the leads that people sent me, there was nothing more I could do and I had to wait, trusting that God would make a way where there was none.

-And He did, as He always does - he is on a drip, his burns have been tended to, he was treated for ticks and fleas and today, he will please God be on his way to the Promised Land.
+And He did, as He always does - at the time of writing, Rocky was on a drip being hydrated, his burns had been tended to, he had been treated for ticks and fleas and he was all set to make his way to the Promised Land, where he arrived safely and was received with love.

-When I saw the scripture on my contact's profile, I knew that God was with me, it said, "Peace I leave with you, My peace I give you.
+When I saw the scripture on one of my contact's WhatsApp profile, it confirmed that God was with me, it said, "Peace I leave with you, My peace I give you.
 I do not give to you as the world gives.
 Do not be afraid.
 (John 14:27)

 Subscribe & Share!